P ≠ RP Proof

 this same input or reducing the instance of the

 Proposition 4.3.
-A DTM Q cannot, without reducing or simulating the running of S for
+A DTM Q cannot, without simulating the running of S for any input,

 Proof.
 Let S encoded into w be